grscheller/neovim-notes/notes/01-AbsoluteMinimalTextEditing.md

 | `0`      | move cursor to start of line                |

-In vi/vim/nvim, depending on terminal type, arrow keys will sometimes work to navigate the file in *normal mode*.
+In vi/vim/nvim, depending on terminal type, arrow keys will sometimes work to navigate the text buffer in *normal mode*.

 ### Commands to insert or manipulate text